mgoellnitz/JFileSync3/README.md

 (With GUI, command line, and stored profiles.)

 This software was developed because I personally needed a easy to use syncing tool to have everyday backups of highly confidential material - business and private.
 And none of the services I came accross could suite these needs.

 It is heavily based on the work of Jens Heidrich and the JFileSync2.2

 JFileSync is a SourceForge project and available via the following URL: http://jfilesync.sourceforge.net/

 Don't mix the derived work here and his clean software on sourceforge.
 Only bother him if it's related to his original version.
 Other complaints go here :-)

 Other contributions - though not directly committed by him - are from https://github.com/srmo

 Binary Distribution:

 https://bintray.com/artifact/download/mgoellnitz/generic/JFileSync3.zip

 Scenario:

-You replaced regular backups with online syncing tools like SugarSync, Syncplicity, Copy.com, Yandex Drive, Dropbox, Wuala, Google Drive, and so on.
+You replaced regular backups with online syncing tools like SugarSync, Syncplicity, Copy.com, Yandex Drive, Dropbox, Wuala, Google Drive, Mega, and so on.
 After having synced your media files, downloaded software, publicly available documents you come to the more confidential stuff...

 Possible Solutions: